|The one question I kept asking myself:|

 And that kind of thinking can be hell to live with when you're obese.

 See, part of the pain of being really big is how that kind of treatment undercuts your confidence.
 Graduate with honors?
 Yeah, but you're still obese.
 Complete a 5K?
 Doesn't matter if you're big as a house.
 Lose more than a hundred of those extra pounds?
 Well, that's a really good effort darlin', keep up the good work, but don't think that you've earned my respect.
-You can't earn it unless you're thin.
+Only thin people qualify for that.

 For the last 30 years or so, I've listened to that old song while I rode the roller coaster of weight gain.
 And, as the scale numbers went up, my sense of self-worth plummeted.
 Like lots of other overweight people, I tried to compensate for my size by being smarter, funnier and nicer.
-Instead, I just got more tired, sadder, and fatter.
-So, instead get thin and respect, I learned about the degrees of obesity.
+Inside, I just got more tired, sadder, and fatter.
+So, instead of learning about getting healthy, I learned about the degrees of obesity.
 I watched myself morph from an obese woman into severely obese one, then morbidly obese, and finally super obese.

 I also learned all my compensation efforts didn't work.
 Those who liked me liked me at any weight; everyone else turned away.
 Eventually, my fat almost became an invisibility cloak.
-Since many people don't like to look at fat ladies huffing and puffing along, they turn a blind eye to someone in trouble.
-To tell the truth, by that point, I was working hard not to notice myself.
-Between that and turning a deaf ear to anything that sounded like negative criticism, I didn't realize how bad my health had become until I was in very bad shape.
+See, many people don't like to look at fat ladies huffing and puffing along, so they turn a blind eye to us.
+Even when we get into trouble.
+Part of me hated becoming invisible but, to tell the truth, by that point, I was working hard not to notice myself.
+Between that and turning a deaf ear to anything that sounded like negative criticism, I didn't realize how my health was deteriorating until I was in very bad shape.
+When I couldn't look away any longer.

 |Overweight, yes, but,|